 Most did; 49 of the 54 men had family living here during the war.
-Of the remaining five, Ronald Brakspear had been very involved with village life; Leslie Nugent had moved into Brakspear’s house; Leonard Groves had worked for Lionel Cust who designed the Memorial; Christopher Nichols was the local bobby; and Robert Adam was a gamekeeper, possibly at Ditton Manor.
+Of the remaining five, Ronald Brakspear had been very involved with village life before he moved to Henley; Leslie Nugent had moved into Brakspear’s house; Leonard Groves had worked for Lionel Cust who designed the Memorial; Christopher Nichols was the local bobby; and Robert Adam was a gamekeeper, possibly at Ditton Manor.
 This suggests that the main purpose of the memorial was to honour the loved ones of families living in the village.

 The ‘missing’ men